PAT Testing: Do You Need It for Your Craft Fair Setup?

 - Missing or damaged outer casing.

-For stallholders who use minimal electrical equipment (a phone charger and a card reader, for example), regular visual inspection before each event is a sensible and proportionate approach to electrical safety — and is legally sufficient.
+For stallholders who use minimal electrical equipment on their market stall (a phone charger and a card reader, for example), regular visual inspection before each event is a sensible and proportionate approach to electrical safety, and is legally sufficient.

 However, if an event organiser specifically asks for PAT certificates, a visual inspection record will not satisfy their requirements.
 In that case, get the equipment formally tested.